learn-co-curriculum/message-queues-with-rabbitmq/README.md

 it is simply enough to begin understanding the concepts involved with using RabbitMQ.

+For this exercise, you'll be using the [Bunny](https://github.com/ruby-amqp/bunny) library, a wrapper around the Ruby [amqp gem](https://github.com/ruby-amqp/amqp).

 Using the tests for guidance, connect the provided CMS application with the sales application.
 Whenever a product is created, updated, or destroyed in the CMS, it should be reflected in the Sales application.